 – The Purdue University-affiliated startup is developing a novel injectable-targeted drug for broken and compromised bones –

 AUSTIN, Texas, Aug.
-8, 2019 — Research Bridge Partners—a not-for-profit that enhances the societal and economic returns on America’s investment in research universities by bridging mid-continent university innovators and commercialization resources nationally—announced the investment of seed capital in Novosteo, Inc.
+8, 2019 — Research Bridge Partners—a 501 (c) (3) organization that makes formative investments in biomedical startup companies based on the breakthroughs of preeminent innovators at mid-continent research universities—announced the investment of seed capital in Novosteo, Inc.

 A spin-out from Purdue University, Novosteo was co-founded by the father/son team Philip S. Low, the Ralph C. Corley Distinguished Professor of Chemistry, and Stewart A. Low, a former postdoctoral staff member in Purdue’s Department of Chemistry.
 The company is developing a novel injectable-targeted drug to accelerate and improve the healing of broken or compromised bones.
 The drug is unique in that it concentrates at the fracture site following systemic administration.